SoftHu/tos_avg/Zh/heart_4_1_6_4.md

 \nIt was here this morning.
 There's no other possibility.]
 1772238056630401 -->1772238140445830[<b>Speaker 👉 Hephaestus:</b>
 \nAgh!
 So annoying.
 I don't like mysteries.
-But I won't let it ruin my reopening!\nI'll talk to Nyotengu later.
+But I won't let it ruin my reopening!\nI'll talk to &lbrace;npc.4104&rbrace; later.
 I want to focus on the forge for now.
 Let's keep an eye out ok, &lbrace;c.playername&rbrace;?]
 1772238140445830 -->|I'm sure this mystery will unravel itself.|1772238230793356[End] 1772238140445830 -->|The thieves will be brought to justice!|1772238230793356[End] 1772238069699714 -->1772238140445830[<b>Speaker 👉 Hephaestus:</b>
 \nAgh!
 So annoying.
 I don't like mysteries.
-But I won't let it ruin my reopening!\nI'll talk to Nyotengu later.
+But I won't let it ruin my reopening!\nI'll talk to &lbrace;npc.4104&rbrace; later.
 I want to focus on the forge for now.
 Let's keep an eye out ok, &lbrace;c.playername&rbrace;?]
 1772238085957763 -->1772238140445830[<b>Speaker 👉 Hephaestus:</b>
 \nAgh!
 So annoying.
 I don't like mysteries.
-But I won't let it ruin my reopening!\nI'll talk to Nyotengu later.
+But I won't let it ruin my reopening!\nI'll talk to &lbrace;npc.4104&rbrace; later.
 I want to focus on the forge for now.
 Let's keep an eye out ok, &lbrace;c.playername&rbrace;?]
 1772238100929668 -->1772238140445830[<b>Speaker 👉 Hephaestus:</b>
 \nAgh!
 So annoying.
 I don't like mysteries.
-But I won't let it ruin my reopening!\nI'll talk to Nyotengu later.
+But I won't let it ruin my reopening!\nI'll talk to &lbrace;npc.4104&rbrace; later.
 I want to focus on the forge for now.
 Let's keep an eye out ok, &lbrace;c.playername&rbrace;?]
 1772238118720645 -->1772238140445830[<b>Speaker 👉 Hephaestus:</b>
 \nAgh!
 So annoying.
 I don't like mysteries.
-But I won't let it ruin my reopening!\nI'll talk to Nyotengu later.
+But I won't let it ruin my reopening!\nI'll talk to &lbrace;npc.4104&rbrace; later.
 I want to focus on the forge for now.
 Let's keep an eye out ok, &lbrace;c.playername&rbrace;?]

 ```